kazimuth/tendon/DESIGN.md

 determine send + sync from composition:
     if you're a primitive type, stop.
-    if there's a chalk impl for you, use chalk. look up all members. determine send + sync from composition.
+    if there's an unsafe impl for you, use the impl. look up all members. determine send + sync from composition.
-    [do we need chalk here?]

 [N.b. export rules?]
     [what about pub impls / standard traits?]